Black-led Organizations in Arizona to Support

 Arizona is home to many thriving Black-led organizations.
 Whether you are looking to volunteer, donate, or are interested in more information about how to get involved, there is a Black-led organization somewhere in Arizona to support.
 Our embrace of Black organizations championing change is a year-round effort, not defined by a single month or moment in time.

-Here are 15 organizations that are anchors in the Black community here in Arizona, providing political homes, deeper connections, resources, and empowerment:
+Here are Arizona-based organizations that are anchors in the Black community here, providing political homes, deeper connections, resources, and empowerment:

 Arizona Birthworkers of Color (AZBOC) is an organization dedicated to the growth, fellowship, and support of people of color within birth-related fields in Arizona.
 AZBOC, founded in 2016, is a collective group of people of color who offer services that support families before, during, and after childbirth.
 They provide space for the individual journeys and specific challenges of community-based Birthworkers who without organizations like AZBOC, would likely work alone in silos.